HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_2/Questions/My_questions/Cryptography_Overview_questions.md

 <summary>
 2. What is the intention of a cryptographic message
 </summary>

-* **Plain text:** The unencrypted message.
-This is a message that if anyone were to intercept that, they would be able to read it irrespective of whether they have access to the key or not
+The intention is that if someone was to send a message over an insecure network, anyone intercepting that would not be able to read that message without the key.
-* **Key:** The key itself is the thing that allows us to apply the encryption.
-It's the secret information that allows us to encrypt and potentially decrypt that information as well.
-* **Ciphertext:** The bottom line here shows the ciphertext.
-Ciphertext is the result of applying encryption to the plain text using the key.
 </details>

 ## Sending messages